SONGWRITER

 The Ketchup Song (Aserejé) single cover

-In 2002, the Spanish pop group Las Ketchup attained worldwide success with their chart-topping track The Ketchup Song (Aserejé).
+In 2002, the Spanish pop group Las Ketchup turned Aserejé, also known as The Ketchup Song, into a worldwide summer hit.
 The song tells the story of Diego, a cheerful young man who enters a nightclub while singing and dancing with delight.
-The intriguing title is a playful term—coined from the song's chorus—creatively imitating the catchy refrain of the Sugarhill Gang's Rapper's Delight by substituting the English lyrics with gibberish in Spanish.
+Its title is a playful reshaping of the phrase "I said a hip" from the opening chorus of Sugarhill Gang's Rapper's Delight, filtered through Spanish gibberish rather than translated English.

 Despite the massive success of Aserejé, Las Ketchup struggled to replicate their initial triumph with subsequent releases.
 They became a classic example of a one-hit wonder—a term used to describe artists or groups that achieve great fame and commercial success with a single hit but fail to sustain that level of achievement over time.